Akihiko-Fuji/Akihiko-Fuji/README.md

 I’ve held solo exhibitions and have done self-processing and printing in my home darkroom.<br><br>

 Outside of photography, he is fascinated by cameras and lenses and enjoys experimenting with them.<br>
-Industrial lenses; lenses for X-ray photography, for oscilloscopes, for high-speed cameras, for cinemas, and for projectors.<br>
+Industrial lenses; lenses for X-ray photography, for oscilloscopes, for high-speed cameras, for cinemas, for industrial line image scan, for enlareging, and for projectors.<br>
-That do not have autofocus or many of which do not have a focus function and an aperture to control light, I like to shoot with lenses that do not have autofocus, a focus function, and an aperture to control light.
+That do not have autofocus, many of which do not have a focus function and an aperture to control light, I like to shoot with lenses that do not have autofocus, a focus function, and an aperture to control light.

 <!---